googleapis/google-cloud-cpp/doc/adr/2023-05-03-patch-releases-are-ABI-compatible.md

 **not** use a patch release for such fixes.
 We will just use a new minor release.

-**Consequences**: applications will not be able to link two patch versions.
+**Consequences**: Applications will not be able to link two patch versions.
 That is, they will not be able to link v4.2.1 and v4.2.2 at the same time.
-This is unlikely to cause problems, as recompiling / relinking against the newer version is trivial.
+This is unlikely to cause problems as recompiling / relinking against the newer version is trivial.
 Package maintainers will be able to release packages with nicer compatibility guarantees.